Wyrdware/Portfolio/content/projects/mosaic.md

 > *“Mosaic works as a springboard in early development.
 It made prototypes extremely quick to develop, especially for character systems.
 Because any action could be transferred between entities, creating new players or enemies was simple and consistent.
 It also streamlined the creation of animators, actions, and attacks by drawing from a shared base.”*
 > — James Zilberman | Combat Designer, Echoes in the Mists

 ---

-## Current Status

-Mosaic is currently undergoing structural revisions.
-The system has been used in multiple Unity projects and is available for review or walkthroughs upon request.

----